joeportela/pyxrk/README.md

 (0.0, 0.1846618503332138)
 ```

-In lieau of better API documentation, see `pyxrk.pyi` for full interface and `test/test_run.py` for more example usage.
+In lieau of better API documentation, see `pyxrk_raw.pyi` for full interface and tests for more example usage.

 ## Compatibility